Partnering for a Healthy Community

 Take a look at our Healthy Restaurant list and the Program Criteria for healthy meal ideas!

-Open streets was a first-ever event in Dearborn that shut down the streets for motorized vehicle traffic.
-This event was located on 3.5 miles of streets in the Southend of Dearborn on Vernor Highway.
+Open Streets Dearborn 2019 was a first-ever event in Dearborn that shut down the streets for motorized vehicle traffic.
+This event was located on 3.5 miles of streets in the Southend of Dearborn on Vernor Highway and Holly Street.
 This opened the streets for people of all ages, abilities, and backgrounds to walk, bike, and play.
 Three hubs hosted physical activities that community members could participate in, free of charge.

 The Seed Library operates out of the Henry Ford Centennial Library.
 The Seed Library is self-serve, and patrons can visit the library to sign up and borrow/return seeds anytime the library is open.
 Seeds are in a designated cabinet, along with educational brochures, flyers and pamphlets.